true-og/glitchtip-backend/README.md

 2. Edit the override file and set `command: ./manage.py runsslserver 0.0.0.0:8000`
 3. Restart docker compose services

+### Run with advanced partitioning

+Using pg_partman requires the extension to be installed in postgres. `docker-compose.part.yml` offers an alternative image.
+Swtiching between advanced and default partitioning is not supported.

+`docker compose -f docker-compose.yml -f docker-compose.part.yml up`

+This automatically configures pg_partman but you can update it manually with `./manage.py setup_advanced_partitions`.

+Default partitioning uses DATE partitions managed by Django.
+Advanced partitioning uses nested ORG_ID HASH > DATE partitions managed by pg_partman.

 ### VS Code (Optional)

 VS Code can do type checking and type inference.
 However, it requires setting up a virtual environment.